hbaktash/resting-rigid-bodies/README.md

   ]
 }
 ```
+The output includes:
+- final_orientation: final resting orientation (down vector)
+- initial_orientation: input orientation (down vector)
+- step_count: number of steps in the drop sequence
+- steps: array of step data
+  - index: step index
+  - matrix: 4x4 transformation matrix for this step
+  - orientation: orientation at this step (with respect to the initial reference pose)

 ### Refining the Drop Sequence
-By default the drop sequnce will include orientations where a
+By default the drop sequence will include orientations where a
 new contact is made with the ground (e.g. vertex contact changes to edge contact).
-You can change this using the ```--min_QS_angle`` argument,
+You can change this using the ```--min_QS_angle``` argument,
 which determines the maximum change in rotation angle at every step.
 By default this is set to 1 (radians), which wouldn't refine the rotation sequence.
 Setting it to a lower value (0.001) will make the drop sequence look more smooth.